 Our first stop was the Ōgon Shrine 黄金神社 (also known as the Gold Temple) in Jinguashi, something I have blogged about previously.
 This is a former Shinto shrine that was destroyed and later restored.
 It offers a great view of the mostly abandoned town of Jinguashi and nearby Teapot Mountain 茶壺山, which I still haven’t climbed.

 After touring the Gold Museum we hopped on a bus heading down to the Yin Yang Sea 陰陽海, an environmental disaster zone that has been turned into something of a perverse tourist attraction.
 Apparently the discoloration from copper contamination predates the massive mining operation but there’s no question that the area has not been cleaned up since the mine was closed.

-Next we hopped back on the bus and went to Jiǔfèn 九份, a town I have been to many times now.
+Next we hopped back on the bus and went to Jiufen, which was not the inspiration for Hayao Miyazaki’s Spirited Away despite what you may have heard.
 People said we were brave to visit on a Saturday evening—and I suppose we were.
 By now I am somewhat oblivious to crowds and sometimes forget that not everyone feels the same.
 The nice thing about Jiufen’s insanely crowded old street is that you can step out along any number of small alleys and find yourself in a completely deserted part of the town, lost in the tangled maze of stairways and lanes that runs along the mountainside above and below the main tourist beat.

 One of the weirder things you’ll see in Jiufen is a creepy mask museum.
 I haven’t been inside but this time around at least I figured out what the place is called: Wu’s Clay Figures 泥人吳.
 Browse around and you’ll find photos of the artist making the same tortured faces you see in his work.
 Stay weird, Taiwan!